The 3D Mirage: Probing and Taming 3D Hallucinations

 \section{Abstract}

-Monocular depth foundation models achieve remarkable generalization by learning large-scale semantic priors, but this creates a critical vulnerability: they hallucinate illusory 3D structures from geometrically planar but perceptually ambiguous inputs.
+Monocular depth foundation models achieve remarkable generalization by learning large-scale semantic priors, but this creates a critical vulnerability: they hallucinate illusory 3D structures from planar/low-curvature but perceptually ambiguous inputs.
 We term this failure the \textbf{3D Mirage}.
-This paper introduces the first end-to-end framework to \textbf{probe}, \textbf{quantify}, and \textbf{tame} this unquantified safety risk.
-To \textbf{probe}, we present \textbf{3D-Mirage}, the first benchmark of real-world illusions (e.g., street art) with precise planar-region annotations and context-restricted crops.
-To \textbf{quantify}, we propose a Laplacian-based evaluation framework with two metrics: the \textbf{Deviation Composite Score (DCS)} for spurious non-planarity and the \textbf{Confusion Composite Score (CCS)} for contextual instability.
-To \textbf{tame} this failure, we introduce \textbf{Grounded Self-Distillation}, a parameter-efficient strategy that surgically enforces planarity on illusion ROIs while using a frozen teacher to preserve background knowledge, thus avoiding catastrophic forgetting.
-Our work provides the essential tools to diagnose and mitigate this phenomenon, urging a necessary shift in MDE evaluation from pixel-wise accuracy to structural and contextual robustness.
-Our code and benchmark will be publicly available to foster this exciting research direction.
+This paper introduces a novel end-to-end framework to \textbf{probe}, \textbf{score}, and \textbf{tame} this under-quantified safety risk \emph{in monocular depth under context variation}.
+To \textbf{probe}, we present \textbf{3D-Mirage}, the first benchmark to combine context variation and precise annotation for real-world illusions with real object exclusions, multi-surface support; \emph{purpose-built to stress-test monocular depth on real-world illusions}.
+To \textbf{score}, we propose a second-order magnitude-based evaluation with two metrics: the \textbf{Deviation Composite Score (DCS)} for high second-order 3D structure and the \textbf{Confusion Composite Score (CCS)} for contextual instability.
+To \textbf{tame} this failure, we introduce \textbf{Grounded Self-Distillation}, a parameter-efficient strategy on Depth-Anything-V2 baseline that surgically targets and resolves hallucination on illusion ROIs while preserving background knowledge, avoiding catastrophic forgetting.
+Our work provides an innovative pipeline for diagnosing and addressing this phenomenon, urging a necessary shift in the evaluation of MDE from pixel-wise accuracy to structural and contextual robustness.